 No, but really, there’s nothing I love more on Valentine’s Day than eating out.
 That’s why I recommend that you find your favorite local queer-owned vegan eatery.
 Some possibilities for rainbow veggie destinations include Two Mammas Vegan Kitchen in Oakland, CA; Vtopia Restaurant and Cheese Shop in Portland, OR; and Viva Vegeria in San Antonio, TX.
 Support your local plant-based queer.

 4. Gay vegan ice cream

 If you’re like me, you’re a gay man trapped in a lesbian’s body, so after you’re done belting the entire soundtrack to anything-Sondheim, you might want to treat yourself to some Strawberry Balsamic Ice Cream by VegNews Bloggy Award Winner Vegan Mos.
-Headed by dapper husbands Michael Suchman and Ethan Ciment (whose book NYC Vegan is about to drop—along with my homesick tears), you’ll fall in love with this duo’s talent to make food delicious, luscious, and sexy.
+Headed by dapper husbands Michael Suchman and Ethan Ciment (whose book NYC Vegan dropped last year—along with my homesick tears), you’ll fall in love with this duo’s talent to make food delicious, luscious, and sexy.